What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 How To Create An XML Sitemap Using Rank Math

-You can go to the individual setting page for each item listed on the left side and change the settings accordingly.
-For example, the below image shows the setting page for “Posts“.
+You can go to the individual settings page for each item listed on the left side and change the settings accordingly.
+For example, the image below shows the setting page for “Posts.”

 How To Create An XML Sitemap Using Rank Math